 Hello!
-I’m Jasper.
-I’m a writer, blogger, filmmaker, photographer and podcaster.
-Here you’ll find a collection of my work, ranging from films and videos to photographs to essays.
+I’m Jasper Cresdee-Hyde, a writer, actor, and director, currently in my second year studying Politics and International Relations at St John’s College, University of Cambridge.
+Here you’ll find a collection of my work, from film to photography to essays.

 At Cambridge, I’m deeply involved in Cambridge Theatre, film, and radio, writing, acting and directing across numerous productions. (a complete list is available at the above link!)
 From 2020-21, I served as New Writing Officer for The Marlowe Society, one of Cambridge’s oldest theatrical societies, and I am the incoming President of The Lady Margaret Players – the St John’s theatre troupe.
 Outside of theatre, as a student from an access background, I’m deeply passionate about outreach, and I love getting immersed in programmes to help and inspire students from access backgrounds to come to Cambridge.

 When I was 19, I wrote, directed, produced, and edited Tales from the Apocalypse, a feature-length sci-fi fantasy adventure about the end of the world, starring an ensemble cast of up-and-coming young British actors.
 Featuring an original score by Maddie Ashman and music by Tom Rosenthal, Tales is now streaming on Amazon Prime UK.